-There is no strategy without procedures A small business must manage all the moving parts of a large one, with fewer resources.
+There is no strategy without process A small business must manage all the moving parts of a large one, with fewer resources.
 My work keeps these moving parts effective.

 Know that investors will be looking primarily at three things:

 - Your market opportunity: have you identified a need and an audience for the thing you sell?
 What is the potential market share?
 What is the buying power?

 - Your team: are you somebody who can work hard and adapt quickly?
 Is that true of the rest of your team as well?

 - Your finances: will you make good decisions with another person's money?

 What is true across all those different experiences?

 A personal brand means what is it about YOU, rather than you business, that will stand out.

 Focus on the constants for you, regardless of industry or country or job.
 Consider these questions:

 - What motivates you?